rhladun/yii2-imgopt/README.md

 Use it to make your website loading times even faster.

-## AVIF image generation (new in v1.3.0)
+## AVIF image generation

-ImgOpt will automatically generate AVIF file if it's supported by the existing PHP installation.
+ImgOpt will automatically generate AVIF file (when `type_src` param has value picture_avif/srcset_avif/background_avif) if it's supported by the existing PHP installation.
 If the conversion function is not available, it will just skip this step.

+PHP has had AVIF support in its GD extension since PHP version 8.1

+Noticed that the generation time of an AVIF picture is slightly longer than that of WebP.

-## Automatic WebP generation for updated images (new in v1.2.0)
+## Automatic WebP/AVIF generation for updated images

 ImgOpt will set the modification date of the generated WebP image to match the modification date of the original image file.